Facts and figures on animal testing

 - Of these, 1.72 million (49%) related to the creation or breeding of genetically altered animals who were not used in further experiments.

 - The remaining 1.80 million (51%) were actual experiments on animals, which included 564,719 animals (31%) that were subjected to experiments that even the researchers considered had caused them moderate or severe suffering.

 - Animals used in the UK included mice (2.57 million experiments), rats (177,904 experiments), hamsters (1,416 experiments), birds (148,047 experiments), rabbits (11,159 experiments), guinea-pigs (6,445 experiments), monkeys (3,207 experiments), dogs (4,481 experiments), cats (159 experiments), horses (10,424 experiments), sheep (53,672 experiments), pigs (3,750 experiments), goats (58 experiments), cows (3,723 experiments), reptiles (104 experiments), amphibians (9,873 experiments) and fish (514,340 experiments).

-- Of the 2.0 million experiments conducted on animals, 55% (1.1 million experiments) were in the area of basic research – much of it driven by the curiosity of university researchers.
+- Of the 1.80 million actual experiments that were conducted on animals, 56% (1.0 million experiments) were in the area of basic research – much of it driven by the curiosity of university researchers.

-- 49% of experiments were conducted in universities, often using taxpayers’ funds.
+- 50% of all experiments were conducted in universities, often using taxpayers’ funds.

 - Only 13% of all experiments were ones that were required by regulators. · In 2018, 85% of experiments conducted on monkeys used animals who were imported from outside the EU.

 - Experiments are still being conducted for toxicological tests where there are valid non-animal alternatives available.
-This includes:
+These include: